Skip to main content

 remoteagent init

-Complete the wizard as usual.
-You will receive a new pairing code.
-Go to remoteagent.chat/connect, log in with the same Telegram account, and enter the new code.
+First, generate a new pairing code: go to remoteagent.chat/dashboard, click Pair new agent, enter a project name, and note the code.
+Then run the init wizard and paste the code when prompted.
 The bot now has two agents registered.
 Each has a unique agent ID and a project name you assigned during init.

-The number of agents you can register depends on your plan.
-Trial and Solo allow up to 3 projects.
-Pro and Team allow unlimited projects.
+The number of projects you can register depends on your plan.
+Solo allows 1 project.
+Trial and Pro allow unlimited projects.
 See Pricing for details.

 Starting a specific agent